Shah Abdul Latif Bhittai: Life

-Latif returned home after three years.
-In 1713 Mirza Mughal Beg was killed while in pursuit of robbers who had looted his house.
-After this incident, Latif was married to Saida Begum, the woman whom he had been in love with.
+Bhittai returned home after three years.

+In 1713 Mirza Mughal Beg (son of Mirza Jani Beg), was killed while in pursuit of robbers who had looted his house.
+After this incident, Bhittai was married to Saida Begum, the woman whom he had been in love with.
 The marriage did not result in any offspring and Saida Begum died a few years into the marriage.
-Latif did not remarry and remained childless his entire life.
+Bhittai did not remarry and remained childless his entire life.

 He now seems to have settled down and devoted to prayer and worship.
-His piety attracted a large following, which reportedly earned him hostility of nobles and Noor Mohammad Kalhoro, the ruler of Sindh, who is said to have unsuccessfully tried assassinating him by poisoning.
+His piety attracted a large following, which reportedly earned him the hostility of nobles and Noor Mohammad Kalhoro, the ruler of Sindh, who is said to have unsuccessfully tried to assassinate him by poisoning.
+Noor Mohammad later repented of his treacherous acts and became his disciple.
+He also provided Bhittai with a copy of Masnavi-e-Ma'navi.
+It was through Bhittai's blessings that Ghulam Shah was born to Noor Mohammad.

-Some ten years before his death, Latif left his home, relocating to a sandhill a few miles from Hala Haweli, which later became known as Bhit Shah (Mound of Shah), hence his title Bhittai (the dweller of Bhit).
-Latif died at Bhit on 21 December 1752 (14 Safar 1166 AH) at the age of 63 and was buried there.
+Some ten years before his death, Bhittai left his home, relocating to a sandhill a few miles from Hala Haweli, which later became known as Bhit Shah (Mound of Shah), hence his title Bhittai (the dweller of Bhit).
+Bhittai died at Bhit on 21 December 1752 (14 Safar 1166 AH) at the age of 63 and was buried there.
 A tomb was built over his grave by the then ruler of Sindh Mian Ghulam Shah Kalhoro in 1754, or 1765.

+Accquaintances

+During his life, Bhittai visited and frequented many orthodox Sunni theologians such as Muhammad Hashim Thattvi (a Qadri), Khawaja Muhammad Zaman of Luari (a Naqshbandi), and Muhammad Muin Thattvi (a Naqshbandi).

+Muhammad Muin Thattvi was a Murid in the Naqshbandi Tariqa of Mian Abu'l Qasim Naqshbandi.
+He was a great theologian, scholar and Sufi of his time.
+Muhammad Muin Thattvi and Bhittai were close friends.
+Bhittai often relied and trusted on Muin's theological, jurisprudential and Shari'i knowledge.